 Will Medicare cover a hospital visit due to asthma or COPD?

-If you require hospital care as the result of an asthma attack or COPD flare-up, you’ll be covered under Medicare Part A, but you’ll be subject to a $1,556 deductible per benefit period if you’re admitted to a hospital.
+If you require hospital care as the result of an asthma attack or COPD flare-up, you’ll be covered under Medicare Part A if you’re admitted to the hospital as an inpatient.
+You’ll be subject to a $1,632 deductible per benefit period in in 2025).

-And remember that Part A only covers an inpatient hospital stay.
-Many asthma and COPD stays – including emergency room visits – fall under observation services which is covered by Part B. This is important to point out because you will pay 20% for each service rather than a flat deductible rate.
+However, many asthma and COPD stays – including emergency room visits – fall under observation services which is covered by Part B. This is important to point out because you will pay 20% for each service rather than a flat deductible rate.
+The amount you pay for any one service cannot be more than what you would pay for the Part A deductible.

 Will Medicare pay for COPD screenings?

-Of course, prevention of breathing issues is the best course of action if that risk exists, and so Medicare Part B will also pay for COPD screenings.
+Medicare Part B does not cover COPD screening but does cover diagnostic testing if you have symptoms like chronic cough, shortness of breath, or wheezing.
 And if you’ve already been diagnosed with moderate to severe COPD, Part B offers a pulmonary rehabilitation program designed to help your breathing improve.

 Get the help you need